TheFoolishPupil/tess-hugo/content/index.md

 If you made it here then bravo. 🤘🤘🤘🤘 If you found it fun you should keep up the momentum and hop into another project.
 It's most fun doing a project on your own to start, then you have complete control over what you want to do and how you want to do it.

+If you're curious, I made this website with a static site generator similar to Hugo called [Nuxt.js](https://nuxtjs.org/) which I have recently fallen in love with.
+The repo for the site is [https://github.com/TheFoolishPupil/tess-hugo](https://github.com/TheFoolishPupil/tess-hugo).
+If you were thinking of starting your own web project form scratch, I would recommend looking into [vue.js](https://vuejs.org/) which is the framework that Nuxt.js is built upon.

 Happy coding! 👩‍💻